Do you need a fancy illustration for your magazine? Maybe an eye-catching drawing for your blog post?

 Illustrations are physical or digital artwork created to either elevate a piece of writing or help bring out a specific idea.
 Think about the cover art for the New Yorker or the illustrations that accompany a children’s book.

 Graphic design is generally more pragmatic in its use, meaning a design usually has a very specific purpose.
 It’s often used to communicate a brand or company’s overall message.
 It incorporates things like text, fonts, colors, and overall structure to evoke a certain emotion.
 For a detailed guide on hiring freelance graphic designers, click here.

 Read our full post “Graphic Design vs Custom Illustration” to learn more.

 With those things in mind, a freelance illustrator and a graphic designer are built for very different roles.
 Illustrators are more commonly trained in specific art skills, like drawing or painting.

 Do you need a freelance illustrator?
 Then you must nail down the exact details before you start looking for talent.

 Step 2: Determine Exactly What You Want or Need

 Illustrators elevate a story or another piece of content.
 When it comes to accompanying your own work, you need to figure out how to communicate it to the illustrator.

 What’s your piece about?

 This might be obvious, but it’s the first thing that needs to be communicated to an illustrator when you’re hiring one.
+Are you creating an NFT art collection, Twitch graphics, or blog illustrations?
 The content of your work will guide the illustrator through the process and give them an idea of what they need to do.